by Eileen Quinn Knight, Ph.D. Profiles in Catholicism

 Father Brunett was the first person I met on Loyola's campus in 1991.
 He asked me to be the first African-American orientation leader soon after.
 The black and white students had been in separate orientations up to that point.
 I did a great job of interacting with my Freshman “Shrubs” who were all white.
 I took especially close care of the girls.
 I would learn they could be harassed by aggressive white guys.
 Living off-campus, I would attend classes and then stay on campus for hours to watch over my group of students.
 They would all graduate.
 In 1994, Fr.
 Brunett and I would go to lunch off-campus.
 It was a rare moment to see him in my car, a Saab Turbo.

-I had driven the same car to pick up my Shrubs at local bars.
-They should not have been able to get in because of their young age, but I had to make sure they got back to the campus safely.
-This was a regular late night event on Friday and Saturday, which sometimes forced me to wake up at 2am to pick up my kids at the bar when they called my home number from a pay phone.
-No cell phones those days.
+This was a regular late night event on Friday and Saturday, which sometimes forced me to wake up at 2 am to pick up my kids at the bar when they called my home number from a payphone.
+There were no cell phones those days.